dougeby/IntuneDocs/intune-azure/manage-devices/what-is.md

 	![Managed device hardware inventory](./media/hardware-inventory.png)
 	- **Detected Applications** - Displays a list of all apps that Intune found installed on the device.
 	![Detected applications node](./media/detected-applications.png)
-- **Monitor** Choose **Device Actions** to see a list of device actions that have been performed on devices you manage.
-In this example, you've sent a **Reset passcode** action to an Android device you manage:
+- **Monitor** Choose **Device Actions** to see a list of device actions that have been performed on devices you manage and the current state of those actions.
 ![Monitor device actions](./media/monitor-device-actions.png)